hyperspy/hyperspy/doc/user_guide/io.rst

 Reading
 ^^^^^^^
-Nexus files can contain multiple datasets within the same file.
+Nexus files can contain multiple datasets within the same file but the ordering of datasets can vary depending on the setup of an experiment or processing step when the data was collected.
-HyperSpy supports reading in one or more datasets however Nexus can contain a vary large number of datasets.
+For example in experiment 1 Fe,Ca,P,Pb were collected in experiment 2 Ca,P,K,Fe,Pb were collected.
+HyperSpy supports reading in one or more datasets and returns a list of signals but in this example case the indexing is different.
+To control which data or metadata is loaded and in what order some additional loading arguments are provided.

 Extra loading arguments
 +++++++++++++++++++++++
 - ``dset_search_keys`` : ``str`` or ``list``
-Absolute path(s) or substring(s) to use to find one or more datasets. (default is ``None`` all Nexus Datasets will be read)
+Absolute path(s) or substring(s) used to find one or more datasets. (default is ``None`` all Nexus Datasets will be read)
 - ``meta_search_keys`` : ``str`` or ``list`` of strings
 Absolute path(s) or substring(s) to use to find one or more datasets. (default is ``None`` all Nexus Metadata will be read)
+- ``file_format`` : ``str``
+Hyperspy,USID and Nexus use hdf5 and so can allow hdf5 file extensions.
+If reading files with h5, hdf or hdf5 extensions specify file_format='Nexus' to load the data with this loader.

 Reading the sole Nexus dataset within a Nexus file: